-&lt;sup>6Students may consolidate all 3 credits for G699 in the summer prior to internship.
-Grades will not be entered until successful completion of the internship experience.
+Students may consolidate all 3 credits for G699 in the summer prior to internship.
+Grades will not be entered until successful completion of the internship experience including receipt of the final evaluation from the internship training director.

 Year 5: Pre-doctoral Internship

-Semester Number Course Name Credits Credits
+Semester Number Course Name Credits

 Fall G901 Advanced Research 6

 Spring G901 Advanced Research 6

+Summer G901 Advanced Research 6

-&lt;sup>7This course requires permission from graduate studies, as well as a flat Dissertation Research Fee of \$150 per semester (subject to change).
+This course requires permission from graduate studies, as well as a flat Dissertation Research Fee of \$150 per semester (subject to change).
 Students must apply to enroll in G901 through the School of Education website (https://education.indiana.edu/students/graduates/doctoral/g901-permission.html).
 Students may enroll in this course up to six semesters in order to maintain fulltime student status while on internship.
 Students must be actively enrolled in the semester in which the dissertation is defended.